 Circuits are often found to be great in burning fat and getting better conditioned.
-There is however one problem with circuits that use the same muscles for the entire circuit.
-That problem is of course a burning lactic acid build up.
-This will often slow down the trainees and will make them fatigue fast.
-Think of a circuit like this and you will get an idea:
+There is however, one problem with circuits that use the same muscles for the entire circuit.
+That problem is, of course, a burning lactic acid build up.
+This will often slow down the trainees and will make them fatigued.
+Look at the following circuit and you will get the idea:

 - Squats: 10 reps